cleliamolanda/budget-tracker/README.md

 - Added accessibility features (ARIA labels)

 ## All Members
-- Collaborated to improve overall code quality
+- Collaborated to improve overall code quality and accessibility